-Beginning Latin I-II, Introduction to Greek Literature and Culture, Ancient Greek Politics, Society, and Culture, The Age of Cicero
+Beginning Latin I-II-III, Introduction to Roman Literature and Culture, The Greek Hero, The Age of Augustus

 Latin Reading Group: meets throughout the Fall on the first three Thursdays of the block at 11:30 a.m. in the Berlin Room of the Thomas Commons.
 Anyone with LAT 102 or above is welcome to attend!